snyff/oauthsecurity/README.md

 This is not a severe vulnerability because it is based on phishing.
 [FYI Paypal express checkout has this bug](http://homakov.blogspot.com/2014/01/token-fixation-in-paypal.html)

-### Provider In The Middle bug.
+### Provider In The Middle.
-Many startups have facebook connect and at the same time they are providers too.
-Providers must redirect users to 3rd party client's websites, and those are "open redirects" you just cannot fix.
+Many startups have Facebook Connect, and at the same time they are providers too.
+Being providers, they must redirect users to 3rd party websites, and those are "open redirects" you just cannot fix.
 It makes this chain possible: Facebook -> Middleware Provider -> Client's token leakage.
 To fix this problem Facebook adds #_=_ in the end of callback URLs.
 Your startup should "kill" fragment to prevent leaking.
+Redirect this way:
 `Location: YOUR_CLIENT/callback?code=code#`

 ### Tricks to bypass redirect_uri validation